-I did some gardening this week!
+We did some gardening this week!
 I know, I know, hardly something to rave about, but I am not a fan of gardening (massive understatement).
-I have said it before: my garden is not really a garden: it’s a very small space (no bigger than my living room) and it is crammed with stuff: bins, motorbike, kids’ bikes, garden stuff… Sorting it out required a large dose of creativity, so when I was challenged by Mumsnet and Homebase to create a patio garden, I accepted straight away.
-When you have such a minuscule place to call your garden, it’s important to make the most of the space you have and create a functional patio.
+I have said it before: my garden is not really a garden: our tiny patio is indeed a very small space (no bigger than my living room) and it is crammed with stuff: bins, motorbike, kids’ bikes, garden stuff… When you have such a minuscule place to call your garden, it’s important to make the most of the space you have and create a functional patio.
 Here come my tiny patio ideas!

 10 Tiny Patio Ideas